You want smart political talk without the meltdowns?

 And one year you were number one, right?

-I was number I was number one.
+I was number one.

 This is ahead of all the networks and all the newspapers and all the other stuff.

-Uh, you give your audience the opportunity to hear that.
+You give your audience the opportunity to hear that.

-And it's a great disservice to I'll be honest.
+And it's a great disservice to.

-That you can't say that's luck or an accident.
+You can't say that's luck or an accident.

-Well, it's also a matter of I think there are a group of us, John, myself, Robert, some of these other firms that we talk about that in a minute, but they've consistently been able to find that shy Trump vote, and in this case, that shy Trump approval, and put together better polls and and perform better.
+Well, it's also a matter of, I think there are a group of us, John, myself, Robert, some of these other firms that we talk about that in a minute, but they've consistently been able to find that shy Trump vote, and in this case, that shy Trump approval, and put together better polls and perform better.

-And yet what happens is you have these polling mavens, these experts who are hooked in with these various newspapers.
+And yet, what happens is you have these polling mavens, these experts who are hooked in with these various newspapers.

 They find ways to say, well, but they really aren't good pollsters.